SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - No dynamic content

 <!--
+- Static sites still have their tradeoffs
-- The tradeoffs for these original static sites it that the content is static
+- First is that the content is static
-- There is little to interact with
+- There is little to interact with -- you're just clicking around a few pages
-- There is no concept of a logged-in experience
+- There is no concept of a logged-in experience...
+  - Which is a key feature for most products
-- You could make network requests that communicate with a server...
+- You _could_ make network requests that communicate with a server...
+  - And try to selectively navigate to pages and render based on the response
-  - But at that point you should probably consider building a...
+  - But at that point you should probably the next architecture...
 -->

 ---